UbaldoCorrea13/Ubaldo-Corr-a-Readme/README.md

 - 🔥 Front-End Developer

-- 🔭I'm currently looking for my first job.
+- 🔭 I am currently looking for my first job in the technology field.

+- 🌱 I'm currently learning english

+- 📚 I'm studying Systems Analysis and Development

 - 👨‍💻 All of my projects are available at [UbaldoCorrea13](https://github.com/UbaldoCorrea13)

 - 💬 Ask me about **JavaScript, HTML, CSS,**

-- ⚡ Fun fact **Oneye 😜**

 <br><br>